sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 Sections 1 and 2 below describe how to create TimeSeries objects.
 Section 3 describes how to inspect the TimeSeries object to examine the data itself and the metadata.
-Section 4 describes how to plot a TimeSeries object,
+Section 4 describes how to plot a TimeSeries object, Section 5 describes how a TimeSeries object can be manipulated, and Section 6 describes in detail the TimeSeries metadata.

 .. warning::